AdyRock/com.ady.button_plus/README.txt

 Control Button + panels

-Demo Version for use with the Button+ simulator.
+The app has drivers for both the Button + simulator and the hardware.

 To setup with the simulator: